 The current proprietors, Tony Scott and Judy Passlow, have been associated with Modern Medicine of Australia since 1979 and purchased the journal from its then owner, Adis Press, in 1985.

 At the time the trademark Modern Medicine was owned by a US publishing house and franchised around the world.
 By the late 1990s the proprietors of the Australian edition had responded to the needs of its readership and were commissioning and publishing Australian content rather than the international mix the franchise had provided.
 As a consequence it was no longer financially viable for the publishers to continue to pay the required royalty to publish under the Modern Medicine name, and the decision was taken to publish the Australian content under the Medicine Today name in January 2000.

-September 2007 marked Modern Medicine/Medicine Today's 50th year of publishing in Australia.
-The journal celebrated with the publication of a special 50th Anniversary issue featuring reflections from the emeritus chairman of the Board of Honorary Consultants, Professor Peter Castaldi, and the current chairman, Professor Kim Oates, as well as a collection of extracts of articles published in the first issue and the 25th birthday issue of Modern Medicine of Australia.
+September 2017 marked Modern Medicine/Medicine Today's 60th year of publishing in Australia.
+The journal celebrated with the publication of a special 60th Anniversary issue featuring reflections from the emeritus chairman of the Board of Honorary Consultants, Professor Peter Castaldi; the current chairman, Professor Kim Oates; and Judy Passlow, the Publisher/Editorial Director.

 Twelve issues of Medicine Today are published annually.

 The editorial independence and high clinical standards held by Medicine Today are of paramount importance to the publishers and are guarded rigorously.
 The entire content is subjected to a peer review process of the quality usually reserved for scientific (rather than review) publications.